 The public have a right to be protected from tobacco marketing.
-Tobacco advertising, promotion and sponsorship must be banned in accordance with the WHO FCTC.
+Tobacco advertising, promotion and sponsorship must be banned in accordance with the WHO Framework Convention on Tobacco Control (FCTC).
 Article 13 of the FCTC requires Parties to implement measures to allow for a comprehensive ban on tobacco advertising, promotion and sponsorship.

 Comprehensive bans reduce tobacco use.
-They protect people who have not started to use tobacco, particularly young people, and help current users to quit.
+They protect particularly young people who have not started to use tobacco and help current users to quit.
 Partial bans do not work.
 They have been shown to have little or no impact on consumption.
 Tobacco companies tend to switch their marketing to unregulated methods, such as sport sponsorship and point of sale displays.

-Guidelines for implementing Article 13 have been adopted that support governments in developing and implementing comprehensive legislation.
-The guidelines recommend the following.
+Guidelines for implementing Article 13 have been adopted that guide governments in developing and implementing comprehensive legislation.
+The guidelines recommend a number of key measures.

-- Comprehensive bans on all direct and indirect forms of tobacco advertising, promotion and sponsorship, covering all media platforms. - Effective implementation of strong and welldrafted legislation, monitoring of compliance and enforcement with substantial penalties, supported by public education. - Banning commercial displays of product packaging at points of sale. - Large health warnings, including pictures, on product packaging to reduce the impact of advertising, and plain packaging requirements, including prescribed and standardized design features (shape, size, font, colours), to eliminate advertising and promotional features. - Discarding unenforceable voluntary self-regulation proposed by the tobacco industry. - Ensuring bans cover cross-border promotion originating in and entering a country. - Updating bans as required in response to innovations in industry tactics and media technology.
+- Comprehensive bans on all direct and indirect forms of tobacco advertising, promotion and sponsorship, covering all media platforms. - Effective implementation of strong and welldrafted legislation, monitoring of compliance and enforcement with substantial penalties, supported by public education. - Banning commercial displays of product packaging at points of sale. - Large health warnings, including pictures, on product packaging to reduce the impact of advertising, and plain packaging requirements, including prescribed and standardized design features (shape, size, font, colours), to eliminate advertising and promotional features. - Discarding unenforceable voluntary selfregulation proposed by the tobacco industry. - Ensuring bans cover cross-border promotion originating in and entering a country. - Updating bans as required in response to innovations in industry tactics and media technology.